 - Money Metals Depository contents are fully insured by Lloyd's of London.

-- All metals stored in your account are fully segregated and are never commingled with any other customer's holding, or our own.
+- All metals stored in your account are fully segregated and are never commingled or rehypothecated — and cannot be used as collateral for a loan by anyone but you.

-- We are totally removed from any bank, Wall Street, and Washington, DC.
+- Depository holdings are totally independent and removed from any bank, Wall Street, and Washington, DC.

 - You'll never pay a dime to ship and insure when you order from Money Metals Exchange and elect to store your metal with Money Metals Depository.

-- There is also never any cost to ship and insure when you sell precious metals stored with Money Metals Depository to Money Metals Exchange.
+- Nor is there any cost to ship and insure when you sell precious metals stored with Money Metals Depository to Money Metals Exchange.

 - If you need access to cash but would rather not sell your precious metals, you can apply for a cash loan secured by your holdings in the depository.
 (This option is limited to larger holdings.)
 Learn more here.

-You may be surprised to find that our white-glove secure storage services come at costs comparable to those charged by a precious metals ETF such as SLV or GLD – but without their counterparty risks and other dangers.
+You may be surprised to find that our white-glove secure storage services are available for fees that usually lower than those charged by a precious metals ETF such as SLV or GLD -– but without the same counterparty risks and other dangers.

 It takes just a couple of minutes to set up your account.
 Then simply make a purchase and choose delivery to your depository account.
 Or ship metal you already own to be stored securely by us.
 That's it.
 We'll safeguard and fully insure your valuable holding in our state-of-the-art maximum security vault.

-There Is a Right Way and a Wrong Way to Do Storage, and We Do It the RIGHT WAY
+There Is a Right Way and a Wrong Way to Do Storage.
+Money Metals does it THE RIGHT WAY

-Our state-of-the-art depository in Idaho offers the highest level of protection for precious metals storage available in America — and at the lowest cost.
-(Or if you prefer, we continue to offer storage in other facilities around the country.)
+Our state-of-the-art depository in Idaho offers the highest level of protection for precious metals storage available in America and at the lowest cost.
+(If you prefer, we can even offer storage in certain other facilities we've vetted, including offshore in the Cayman Islands.)

-Some depositories play games with customers' assets – pooled accounts, unallocated storage, and "re-hypothecation" of customer holdings (which has been called "the Next Major Investment Disaster").
-Money Metals has never done these things, and never will; we do storage the right way – fully segregated, fully insured, never commingled, and never used as collateral.
+Unfortunately, some depositories play risky games with their customers' assets — pooled accounts, unallocated storage, and "re-hypothecation" of customer holdings (which has been called "the Next Major Investment Disaster").
+Money Metals has never done these things, and never will; we do storage the right way — fully segregated, fully insured, never commingled, and never misused as collateral.
 Your metal is held in true bailment and remains your sole property at all times.
 For more information and disclosures, please visit this page.

 Be Sure, Have a Look for Yourself

 We guarantee customer holdings are properly secured in our vault.
-In fact, customers can arrange a look for themselves – right from home.
+In fact, customers can arrange a look for themselves — right from home.
 On request, we will schedule a viewing of your holding by video.
-Your sealed holding will be placed on a table, unpacked and displayed, and then resealed – ready to return to storage (limit once per year; modest viewing fees apply).
+Your sealed holding will be placed on a table, unpacked, displayed, and then resealed — ready to return to storage (limit once per year).

 Our online tools and account notification procedures give you complete transparency into your holdings at all times.

 You can easily add metals to your account, sell your holdings, ship in, or ship out right from our secure portal.
-And holdings at Money Metals Depository are audited internally each week and by a third party each year.
+And holdings at Money Metals Depository are audited internally each week and by a third party each year, all at no extra cost to you..

 If you need storage for any portion of your metals stockpile, take advantage of the most secure and convenient option available anywhere.
 Just call us at 1-800-800-1865 to get started.